-The Foundation wouldn't be possible without the support of so many innovative companies that have contributed in many different ways.
-To learn more about our Platinum, Gold, Corporate Sponsors and other supporters, check out our supporter recognition page.
+The Foundation wouldn't be possible without a strong ecosystem of companies that have contributed in many different ways.
+To learn more about our Platinum Members, Gold Members and Corporate Sponsors, check out the supporter recognition page.
 If your company is interested in becoming a supporter, read more about it here.

 The Board of Directors provides strategic and financial oversight of Foundation resources and staff.
-Alan Clark, Director of Industry Initiatives, Emerging Standards and Open Source at SUSE, was elected Chairman of the Board, and Lew Tucker, Vice President and CTO of Cloud Computing at Cisco, was elected Vice Chairman of the Board.
+Alan Clark, Director of Industry Initiatives, Emerging Standards and Open Source at SUSE, was elected Chairman of the Board.

-Led by Executive Director, Jonathan Bryce, and Chief Operating Officer, Mark Collier, the Foundation staff are focused on carrying out the OpenStack mission under the strategic direction of the Board.
+Led by Executive Director, Jonathan Bryce, and Chief Operating Officer, Mark Collier, the Foundation staff support projects hosted by the OpenStack Foundation under the strategic direction of the Board.
 Specific responsibilities include coordinating the project's infrastructure, such as systems for testing the software at scale, community building activities such as the OpenStack Summit and smaller events, and management of legal assets and workflow including trademarks.

 Connect with OpenStack Foundation:

 OpenStack Foundation provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, OpenStack Foundation complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.